akhmads/laravel10-starter/README.md

 npm run build
 ```

-Create .env file and setting your database account
+Copy file .env.example to .env file and setting your database account

 ```
 ...